Sample plan

 Lower East Side

 The pastrami on rye since 1888.
-You'll get a ticket at the door — hold onto it.
-Go to the cutter station, order pastrami on rye, and tip the cutter a dollar for the thick-cut honor.
-Share — it's a big sandwich.
+You'll get a ticket at the door — hold onto it (lose it = $50 fine).
+Go to the cutter station, order pastrami on rye, and tip the cutter a dollar (he'll cut you thicker, prettier slices).
+One sandwich is enough for two; comes with sour pickles and coleslaw.
+This place has been a pilgrimage spot since the 'I'll have what she's having' scene from When Harry Met Sally — the table is still marked.

 15:30